Created on August 20, 2023

 How our social systems can be considered alive and reproduce their value essences

-The characteristic of a system to maintain itself and reproduce the conditions for its emergence is one way to define life.
+It is quite hard to define life.
+Taken a systems lense, one way to define biological life is the characteristic of a system to maintain itself and reproduce the conditions for its emergence.
 We give this characteristic the name Autopoiesis (translating to self-recreation).
 While this term was introduced by Chilean biologists Humberto Maturana and Francisco Varela to describe natural systems in 1972 with the title “Autopoiesis and Cognition - The Realization of the Living” (link here), Niklas Luhmann transferred this theory to the social realm, showing that social systems portray characteristics of living systems as they are self-organizing and self-reproducing (Albert 2016).

 Why is the concept of autopoiesis relevant?
 Autopoiesis is one way to define a deep characteristic of living beings.
 If we believe that social systems are autopoietic, we may realize that our social systems gain life force on their own.
 They hold a certain energy that seeks to reproduce themselves.
 While a mechanical factory that produces cars is not autopoietic in itself, it changes when humans come into play.
 The humans that work in the factory.
 The humans seek to keep the factory running because they want to keep their jobs.
 There arises a social system in relationship to the factory that will develop new social containers and trading networks to sustain the factory.
-All the sudden, the social systems surrounding the factory wants to maintain itself and reproduce or uphold the conditions for its own emergence - the autopoietic nature of social systems.
+All the sudden, the social system surrounding the factory wants to maintain itself and reproduce or uphold the conditions for its own emergence.

 We can think of the essence of our social systems as the code from which social and physical structures arise, which conditions how labor and actions arise.
 Such essences can be called ontological primitives.
 Red more 🔮 in this marble over here.